MKing301/expenses/README.md

 2. Open your browser and enter `http://127.0.0.1:8000/`

-You should see **The installion worked successfully!
+You should see **The installation worked successfully!
 Congratulations!** in the middle of the screen.

-### MORE TO COME SOON !!!
+## Stop Django Project

+1. Type `CTRL + C`

+NOTE: You can deactivate your virtual environment by typing `deactivate`, then `ENTER`